GongT/baobao/@idlebox/common/etc/common.api.md

     (this: Type[], item: Type): number;
 }

-// Warning: (ae-missing-release-tag) "finishAllPromise" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "finishAllPromise" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public @deprecated (undocumented) export function finishAllPromise<T>(ps: Promise<T>[]): Promise<PromiseResultArray<T>>;

-// Warning: (ae-missing-release-tag) "fromTimeStamp" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "fromTimeStamp" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function fromTimeStamp(timestamp: number): Date;

-// Warning: (ae-missing-release-tag) "functionName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "functionName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function functionName(func: Function): string;

 // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (ae-missing-release-tag) "getErrorFrame" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getErrorFrame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getErrorFrame(e: Error, frame: number): string;

-// Warning: (ae-missing-release-tag) "getTimeStamp" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getTimeStamp" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getTimeStamp(date: Date): number;

-// Warning: (ae-missing-release-tag) "getTypeOf" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getTypeOf" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getTypeOf(value: any): "string" | "number" | "bigint" | "boolean" | "symbol" | "undefined" | "function" | "null" | "Promise" | "Error" | "DOM" | "EventTarget" | "datetime" | "regexp" | "unknown";